hummingbot/hummingbot/documentation/docs/strategies/cross-exchange-market-making.md

 ### Adjusting Orders

-The maker price is calculated based on the price at which you can buy or sell on the taker exchange with a min_profitability added to it.

-For example if you can sell 1 ETH on taker exchange for 100 USDT on a volume weighted average price basis, then if min_profitability is 0.05, then maker price at which limit buy will be placed is 95 USDT.

-Now its possible that the top bid on the exchange is much lower, say 90 USDT.
-In this case if you enable adjust orders it will place at 90.01 (one price level above top bid).

-If you disable adjust orders, it will place order at 95 USDT instead of 90.01 USDT.
+Assume the following,

+Order amount: 1 ETH
+Sell price on Taker: 100 USDT (on a volume weighted average basis) Min profitablity: 0.05
+Top Bid price on Maker: 90 USDT

+Adjust Orders Enabled:
+The bid price according to min profitability is 95 (100*(1-0.05)).
+However as top bid price is 90, you will place just above the top at 90.01 USDT

+Adjust Orders Disabled:
+The bid price according to min profitability is 95 (100*(1-0.05)).
+Here the strategy will place the bid at 95.

 ## Configuration Walkthrough